Vinilificio/vinilificio.com/en/small-run.md

 This system is a direct evolution of the famous Neumann SX74 cartridge.
 Undoubtedly the current technological highlight for audio transfer to vinyl.
 Incredibly defined mid and high frequencies and warm, cosy bass.
 This new system is particularly suitable for those who own quality masters and are looking for the sound of vinyl to its full potential.
 If you would like to have your own small run with Nightingale 2.0, processing times may be longer.
 Please contact us for more information.

+### Photo shooting

+Upon request, we take a set of professional photos, which you can use to promote your small print run on social media, website, bandcamp, press office...

+* 3 photo € 30,00 (vat including)
+* 5 photo € 50,00 (vat including)

 For orders and information contact <a href="mailto:info@vinilificio.com"> info at vinilificio.com </a>